petrushchako/certification/Networking/CompTIA/Wiley/MCQ.md

    - 8 bits
    - 16 bits
    - **24 bits**

-   - 32 bits<br>A default Class C subnet mask is 255.255.255.0, which means that the first three octets, or first 24 bits, are the network number.
+    > A default Class C subnet mask is 255.255.255.0, which means that the first three octets, or first 24 bits, are the network number.

+   - 32 bits
 9. Which of the following is true when describing a unicast address?
    - **Packets addressed to a unicast address are delivered to a single interface.**

+     > Packets addressed to a unicast address are delivered to a single interface.
+For load balancing, multiple interfaces can use the same address.

    - These are your typical publicly routable addresses, just like regular publicly routable addresses in IPv4.
    - These are like private addresses in IPv4 in that they are not meant to be routed.
-   - These addresses are meant for nonrouting purposes, but they are almost globally unique, so it is unlikely they will have an address overlap.<br>Packets addressed to a unicast address are delivered to a single interface.
-For load balancing, multiple interfaces can use the same address.
+   - These addresses are meant for nonrouting purposes, but they are almost globally unique, so it is unlikely they will have an address overlap.
 10. A host is rebooted, and you view the IP address that it was assigned.
 The address is 169.123.13.34.
 Which of the following happened?
    - The host received an APIPA address.
    - The host received a multicast address.
    - **The host received a public address.**

-   - The host received a private address.<br>
-   I wonder how many of you picked APIPA address as your answer?
+    >  I wonder how many of you picked APIPA address as your answer?
 An APIPA address is 169.254.x.x.
 The host address in this question is a public address.
 This was somewhat of a tricky question if you did not read carefully.

+   - The host received a private address.
 1. An IPv4 address uses 32 bits.
 How many bits is an IPv6 address?
    - ****<br>
    -